-Pioneering studies have successfully used latent profile-analyses to assess how different risk factors cluster within families and relate to intervention effectiveness.
-Interestingly, the indicated family profiles often offer new hypotheses on why some families benefit more than others.
-For example, Dale and colleagues (2021) classified families participating in The New Forest Parenting Program (a home-based manualized intervention for preschoolers with ADHD) into three distinct family profiles which were mostly characterized by: parental depression, parental anxiety, and/or consistently elevated scores across risk factors (high overall family stress).
-These profiles predicted the extent to which families benefitted from the programs in terms of improving parenting behavior, but not child behavior (Dale et al., 2021).
+Correspondence concerning this article should be addressed to Joyce Weeland, Youth and Family, Erasmus School of Social and Behavioural Sciences, Erasmus University Rotterdam, Rotterdam, P.O.
+Box 1738, 3000 DR Rotterdam, The Netherlands.
+Email: weeland@essb.eur.nl more than others.
+For example, Dale et al. (2022) classified families participating in The New Forest Parenting Program (a home-based manualized intervention for preschoolers with attention deficit hyperactivity disorder (ADHD) into three distinct family profiles, which were mostly characterized by parental depression, parental anxiety, and/or consistently elevated scores across risk factors (high overall family stress).
+These profiles predicted the extent to which families benefitted from the programs in terms of improving parenting behavior but not child behavior (Dale et al., 2022).
 Specifically, families with a profile characterized by caregiver depression benefitted the least.

-The authors hypothesize that caregiver depression increases the likelihood that caregivers respond to DB in a negative way and interfere their ability to implement effective parenting techniques (Dale et al., 2021).
+The authors hypothesize that caregiver depression increases the likelihood that caregivers respond to DB in a negative way and interfere with their ability to implement effective parenting techniques (Dale et al., 2022).

-Similarly, Pelham and colleagues (2017) found five different family risk profiles in families who participated in the well-known Head Start program, a comprehensive service in the US for economically disadvantaged families.
-The profiles were characterized by (a) relatively high income, low-risk; (b) low income, lower education, very high maternal depression, high single parenthood; (c) low income, lower education, high single parenthood, otherwise low-risk; (d) lower education, high child behavior problems, very high number of kids, high parental neglect, high maternal depression; and (e) high legal problems, very high neglect, extremely high parental mental health treatment.
+Similarly, Pelham et al. (2017) found five different family risk profiles in families who participated in the well-known Head Start program, a comprehensive service in the United States for economically disadvantaged families.
+The profiles were characterized by (a) relatively high income, low-risk; (b) low income, lower education, very high maternal depression, high single parenthood; (c) low income, lower education, high single parenthood, otherwise lowrisk; (d) lower education, high child behavior problems, very high number of kids, high parental neglect, high maternal depression; and (e) high legal problems, very high neglect, extremely high parental mental health treatment.
 The authors note that the profiles differ specifically with regard to families' overall risk as well as their demographic and parental mental health risk.
 These profiles predicted how much families benefitted from the program in terms of decreasing DB.
-Specifically, families with a profile that was characterized by high overall risk, including demographic and parental mental health risk, benefited from Head Start but the program was not effective for families characterized by low risk or demographic risk (but otherwise low risk) (Pelham et al., 2017).
-The authors hypothesize that families with more risk factors (across domains), i.e., those most in need, benefit most from interventions, whereas there may be little to gain in low-risk families.
+Specifically, families with a profile that was characterized by high overall risk, including demographic and parental mental health risk, benefited from Head Start, but the program was not effective for families characterized by low risk or demographic risk (but otherwise low risk; Pelham et al., 2017).
+The authors hypothesize that families with more risk factors (across domains), that is, those most in need, benefit most from interventions, whereas there may be little to gain in low-risk families.

 Thus, the use of a family-centered approach may help us better predict which families are likely to benefit from a specific program and help us form new hypotheses on why.
 This may help to increase the overall impact and cost-effectiveness of our parenting intervention strategies by, for example, specifically targeting families predicted to benefit most from parenting programs and offering alternative support to those who are likely to benefit little.
 At the same time, however, there are challenges to using family-centered approaches.
-Firstly, many studies may not be sufficiently powered to identify less prevalent profiles and to test differential effectiveness between (possibly) multiple profiles.
-One way to address this, and to boost variation in selected variables and power, is to combine individual participant data from multiple studies of the same program.
-Secondly, the identified profiles only represent heterogeneity across the dimensions included in the model and it is important, therefore, to provide a strong theoretical basis for the selected variables used in the analyses.
+First, many studies may not be sufficiently powered to identify less prevalent profiles and to test differential effectiveness between (possibly) multiple profiles.
+One way to address this and to boost variation in selected variables and power is to combine individual participant data from multiple studies of the same program.
+Second, the identified profiles only represent heterogeneity across the dimensions included in the model, and it is important, therefore, to provide a strong theoretical basis for the selected variables used in the analyses.